 Aside from the fact that her brother, the new Kaiser Wilhelm II, and his wife Empress Augusta Viktoria threw a fit when she converted to the Greek Orthodox Church religion, Sophie and Constantine’s first several years of marriage went smoothly.
 Remarkably, the new Crown Princess of Greece was able to master Greek completely within a few years.
 Her youngest daughter Katherine remembers her mother speaking the language beautifully.

 Sophie’s blissful life in her adopted country came to a screeching halt when Greece declared war on the Ottoman Empire in 1897.
 It was this conflict, the First Balkan War, that Sophie received her first experience in nursing.
-Along with her mother-in-law Queen Olga, Sophie attended classes (that were organized by the Union of Greek Women) under the instruction of Dr Kalopothates, an American woman who was mostly trained in Paris.
+Along with her mother-in-law Queen Olga, Sophie attended classes (that were organised by the Union of Greek Women) under the instruction of Dr Kalopothates, an American woman who was mostly trained in Paris.
 Both royal women learned about the anatomy of the human body, how to make bandages, and basic hygiene.
 They also participated in the final exams and were the first to be called upon.
 A fellow classmate, Harriet Boyd, said it was “a nerve-wracking experience”.
 After the final exams, it didn’t take long for Sophie to become involved in nursing duties, the administration of nursing, and raising funds for supplies.

 Regardless of the Queen and the Crown Princess’s involvement of caring for the sick and injured Greek and even Turkish soldiers, the Greek royal family’s reputation was dwindling due to the war not going well for the Greeks.
 Crown Prince Constantine was unable to lead his army.
 Sophie’s German background didn’t help either.
 Even the ending of the First Balkan War in late 1897 didn’t help the family to restore its formal glory.
 It took a botched attempt on King George’s life in February 1898 for the Greek royal to get its popularity back.